peter-mcconnell/talk-observability/README.md

 # this will curl /api/foo every second
 ```

-In prometheus you will see the metrics listed as foo_milliseconds_bucket,
+In prometheus you will see the metrics listed as foo_milliseconds,
 foo_milliseconds_count and foo_milliseconds_sum.

 Once the apps are running you can run `./chaos.sh` to impact network on app1.
 Specifically, `./chaos.sh` uses [tc](https://linux.die.net/man/8/tc) to corrupt the network device in the app1 container.
-The impact of this should be clear for foo_milliseconds_bucket on app1, in prometheus.
+The impact of this should be clear for foo_milliseconds on app1, in prometheus.

 You should see something similar to this pattern.
 Note the changing of the scale on the vertical.